dingherself/dingherself.github.io/research.md

 ### “On Our Own Terms: Trans Women Crafting the Meaning of ‘Woman’”

 Leading philosophical accounts of “woman” follow what I consider a *top-down* approach: they begin with what being a woman means to cis women within dominant cultural spaces and social relations, and then struggle to apply and extend that analysis to trans women.
-Instead of fitting trans women awkwardly into a top-down analysis that wasn’t built for us in the first place, this essay hopes to pursue a trans feminist alternative---a *bottom-up* approach that aims to take up trans women’s own interpretation of our richly and wonderfully varied bodies on our own terms.
+Instead of fitting trans women awkwardly into a top-down analysis that wasn’t built for us in the first place, this essay hopes to pursue a trans feminist alternative---a *bottom-up* approach that aims to take up trans women’s own interpretation of our richly and beautifully varied bodies on our own terms.
 On such a bottom-up analysis, “woman” means, and properly means, what trans feminism, not the dominant cisheterosexist society, makes of it.

 [handout]({{ site.baseurl }}{% link research/ding-on-our-own-terms-usc-ucla-handout.pdf %})